palaa159/Docs/Hardware/06-Cyton_Radios_Programming_Tutorial.md

 	On a Windows, put the RFduino folder and everything it contains in C\Program Files (x86)\Arduino-1.5.x\hardware\arduino

-***Note***: To upload code to the OpenBCI board, you need 1.6.5, while you need 1.5.8 to upload code to the dongle.
-If you have already installed 1.6.5, you may see an error message while installing 1.5.8 saying that you need to uninstall 1.6.5.
-Instead of doing that, simply move the existing "Arduino" program folder (which should be 1.6.5) in your Program Files to another folder (such as "Documents").
-Go to your program manager (called "Change or Remove Program" in Windows, press Uninstall Arduino 1.6.5, and confirm if told that there was an error in uninstalling 1.6.5.
+***Note***: To upload code to the Cyton board, you need Arduino v1.8.0 or later, while you need Arduino v1.5.8 to upload code to the dongle.
+If you have already installed Ardiono v1.8.0, you may see an error message while installing 1.5.8 saying that you need to uninstall v1.8.0.
+Instead of doing that, simply move the existing "Arduino" program folder (which should be 1.8.0) in your Program Files to another folder (such as "Documents").
+Go to your program manager (called "Change or Remove Program" in Windows, press Uninstall Arduino 1.8.0, and confirm if told that there was an error in uninstalling 1.8.0.
 Then, install 1.5.8.
-Rename the new "Arduino" program folder (which should now be 1.5.8) to "Arduino 1.5.8", and rename the Arduino folder that you moved to the name "Arduino 1.6.5".
+Rename the new "Arduino" program folder (which should now be 1.5.8) to "Arduino 1.5.8", and rename the Arduino folder that you moved to the name "Arduino 1.8.0".
 Move this folder back to your Program Files where "Arduino 1.5.8" is located, allowing you to keep both versions.

-**Note for Windows users** While installing 1.5.8 if the installer instructs you to uninstall 1.6.5, move the Arduino folder from `Program Files (x86)` to your downloads folder.
-Rename this folder to `Arduino_1.6.5`.
+**Note for Windows users** While installing 1.5.8 if the installer instructs you to uninstall 1.8.0, move the Arduino folder from `Program Files (x86)` to your downloads folder.
+Rename this folder to `Arduino_1.8.0`.
 Open the `Change or remove program` app in control panel and uninstall the Arduino application.
 There will be a popup indicating that the files do not exist and asking if you want to remove the program from the files list, select yes.
 Then install 1.5.8 as normal.
 Navigate to back to your `Program Files (x86)` folder and locate the Arduino folder.
 Rename this folder to `Arduino_1.5.8`.
-Now drag and drop the `Arduino_1.6.5` back into `Program Files (x86)` folder.
+Now drag and drop the `Arduino_1.8.0` back into `Program Files (x86)` folder.

 The files contained in the RFduino folder are custom builds for OpenBCI by our good friends over at RFdigital.
 Those guys are great!
 They helped us to squeeze all of the speed we could get out of the RFduinoGZLL library, and also gave us access to 25 discreet channels for OpenBCI boards to work on.
 ROCK!

 #Uploading Device Firmware to OpenBCI Board

 ##Overview
-In order to upload code to the Board RFduino, you need to have a Serial connection to the computer.
+In order to upload code to the Cyton Board RFduino, you need to have a Serial connection to the computer.
 This is traditionally done with a FTDI cable breakout (SparkFun and Adafruit sell several).
 If you have an FTDI cable or breakout handy, make sure that it is a 3V device! **Using a 5V FTDI device could damage the RFduino on-board OpenBCI!** It is also possible to upload code to the Board mounted RFduino using the OpenBCI Dongle.
 This page will go over a few ways of uploading firmware to the OpenBCI Device radios.

-Again, there is a small difference between the 8-bit and 32-bit boards, explained below.
+Again, there is a small difference between the 8-bit and Cyton boards, explained below.

 ### Upload Device Radio Firmware Version 2.x.x (Fall 2016)